pasinit/sensembert_downloads/README.md

 **NonCommercial** — You may not use the material for commercial purposes.

 **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For more information regarding the license please visit https://creativecommons.org/licenses/by-nc-sa/4.0/